RolnickLab/ClimateSet/README_downloader.md

 # ***ClimateSet*** - : A Large-Scale Climate Model Dataset for Machine Learning

-## Official implementation for the data downloader & processor
+## Official implementation for the data downloader

 Abstract: *Climate models have been key for assessing the impact of climate change and simulating future climate scenarios depending on humanity’s socioeconomic choices.